George Frederick Cooke

-George Frederick Cooke (17 April 1756 in London – 26 September 1812 in New York City) was an English actor.
+George Frederick Cooke (17 April 1756 – 26 September 1812) was an English actor.
 As famous for his erratic habits as for his acting, he was largely responsible for initiating the romantic style in acting that was later made famous by Edmund Kean.

 Career

 Although he claimed to have been born in Westminster, it seems likely that he was the illegitimate child of a British soldier in Dublin.
 He was raised in Berwick-upon-Tweed, where in 1764 he was apprenticed to a printer.
 However, early exposure to strolling players made an impact.
 By the end of the decade he had gotten himself released from his apprenticeship and become an expert.

 Early career

 He made his first appearance on the stage in Brentford at the age of twenty as Dumont in Nicholas Rowe's Jane Shore.
 His first London appearance was at the Haymarket Theatre in 1778; he played in benefit performances of Thomas Otway's The Orphan, Charles Johnson's The Country Lasses, and David Garrick and George Colman's The Clandestine Marriage.
 Almost immediately, however, he returned to the country, and he spent the next decade and more touring, from Hull to Liverpool.
 He first performed with Sarah Siddons in York in 1786; by that time he had earned a substantial provincial reputation.
 In 1794 in Dublin, as Othello, he first attained high rank in a national capital; by 1800, London critics had dubbed him the Dublin Roscius.
 His unusually long provincial apprenticeship in many ways served him well.
 After an initial concentration on romantic leads, particularly in comedy, he gradually found his metier playing rakes and villains.
 As a regional star, he performed with Siddons, Dorothy Jordan and other London celebrities; he had over 300 roles in his repertoire.